exercism/common-lisp/exercises/concept/pal-picker/.docs/introduction.md

 ; => QUITE-TRUE
 ```

+Note that there is limit to the number of expressions after the test expression.

 - `case` provides a classic 'switch' style construct: It checks a single value against a number of branches:

 ```lisp